Corpuscular theory of light: Mechanical philosophy

 In the early 17th century, natural philosophers began to develop new ways to understand nature gradually replacing Aristotelianism, which had been for centuries the dominant scientific theory, during the process known as the Scientific Revolution.
 Various European philosophers adopted what came to be known as mechanical philosophy sometime between around 1610 to 1650, which described the universe and its contents as a kind of large-scale mechanism, a philosophy that explained the universe is made with matter and motion.
 This mechanical philosophy was based on Epicureanism, and the work of Leucippus and his pupil Democritus and their atomism, in which everything in the universe, including a person's body, mind, soul and even thoughts, was made of atoms; very small particles of moving matter.
 During the early part of the 17th century, the atomistic portion of mechanical philosophy was largely developed by Gassendi, René Descartes and other atomists.

 Pierre Gassendi's atomist matter theory

 The core of Pierre Gassendi's philosophy is his atomist matter theory.
-In his great work, Syntagma Philosophicum, ("Philosophical Treatise"), published posthumously in 1658, Gassendi tried to explain aspects of matter and natural phenomena of the world in terms of atoms and the void.
-He took Epicurean atomism and modified it to be compatible with Christian theology, by suggesting several key changes to it:
+In his work, Syntagma Philosophicum, ("Philosophical Treatise"), published posthumously in 1658, Gassendi tried to explain aspects of matter and natural phenomena of the world in terms of atoms and the void.
+He took Epicurean atomism and modified it to be compatible with Christian theology, by suggesting God created a finite number of indivisible and moving atoms, and has a continuing divine relationship to creation (of matter).